 STAAR post-equating is conducted on a sample of students.
-The requirements for the sample include a minimum sample size of 100,000 students, regional representation similar to the student population, ethnic distribution similar to the student population, and a stable raw score distribution.
-Only the test forms with the equating item sets are used in determining the equating constant that will place the base-test Rasch item difficulties on the Rasch scale common across administrations for an assessment.
+The requirements for the sample include a minimum sample size of 100,000 students, regional representation similar to the student population, ethnic distribution similar to the student population, and a representative raw score distribution.
+Only the test forms with the equating item sets are used in determining the equating constant that will place the base-test Rasch item difficulties on the Rasch scale common across administrations.
 However, student data from all test forms are used in estimating the Rasch item difficulties for the base test items.
 The initial equating item set for most of the STAAR assessments consists of all equating items.
-However, the stability of the Rasch item difficulty estimates for the equating items is monitored from year to year and if an item's Rasch item difficulty appears less stable than expected, the item will be excluded from the equating item set during the stability check analysis.
-Prior to applying the final equating constant, the equating item set is evaluated for content representation and the number of items in the equating set is compared to the base test.
-The content representation of the common-item set is compared to the base test to verify the test objectives (reporting categories) are appropriately represented.
+However, the stability of the Rasch item difficulty estimates for the equating items is monitored from year to year.
+If an item's Rasch item difficulty appears less stable than expected, the item will be excluded from the equating item set during the stability check.
+Prior to applying the final equating constant, the number of items in the equating set is compared to the base test, and the content representation of the common-item set is compared to that of the base test to verify the reporting categories are appropriately represented.